 Hydromorphone/Dilaudid Addiction Effects

 Hydromorphone/Dilaudid, and related opioids produce their major effects on the central nervous system and gastrointestinal tract.
-These include, drowsiness, mental clouding, changes in mood, emotion/euphoria or dysphoria, respiratory depression, cough suppression, decreased gastrointestinal motility, nausea, vomiting, increased cerebrospinal fluid pressure, increased biliary pressure, pinpoint constriction of the pupils, increased parasympathetic activity and transient hyperglycemia.
+These include: drowsiness, mental clouding, mood changes, emotion/euphoria or dysphoria, respiratory depression, cough suppression, decreased gastrointestinal motility, nausea, vomiting, increased cerebrospinal fluid pressure, increased biliary pressure, pinpoint constriction of the pupils, increased parasympathetic activity and transient hyperglycemia.

-Adverse effects of Hydromorphone are similar to those of other opioid analgesics, and represent an extension of pharmacological effects of the drug class.
+Adverse effects of Hydromorphone are similar to those of other opioid analgesics and represent an extension of pharmacological effects of the drug class.
 The major hazards of Hydromorphone include respiratory and CNS depression.
-To a lesser degree, circulatory depression, respiratory arrest, shock and cardiac arrest have occurred.
+To a lesser degree, circulatory depression, respiratory arrest, shock and cardiac arrest can occur.
 The most frequently observed adverse effects are sedation, nausea, vomiting, constipation, lightheadedness, dizziness and sweating.
-These effects can be exaggerated if the medication is taken with alcohol.
+These effects may be exaggerated if the medication is taken with alcohol.

 Hydromorphone/Dilaudid Withdrawal Symptoms

-Hydromorphone/Dilaudid withdrawal can be a painful process, particularly after heavy use.
-Symptoms are typically experienced within hours of stopping the use and can last up to several weeks after, depending on the intensity of Hydromorphone/Dilaudid use.
-Symptoms of Hydromorphone/Dilaudid withdrawal can include sweating, malaise, anxiety, depression, cramp-like pains in the muscles, severe muscle and bone aching, leg kicking (kicking the habit), yawning, sneezing, tears, severe and long lasting sleep difficulties (insomnia), nausea, vomiting, diarrhea, goose bump skin (cold turkey), cramps, and fever.
-Some patients complain of a painful condition called "itchy blood", which results in compulsive scratching causing bruising and open sores on the skin.
-All of these symptoms can be quite pronounced, causing the patient to experience such intense pain and suffering that a "cold turkey" withdrawal is unbearable, causing the patient to continue their drug use.
+Hydromorphone/Dilaudid withdrawal can be a painful process particularly after heavy use.
+Symptoms are typically experienced within hours of stopping the use of the drug and can last up to several weeks after depending on the intensity of Hydromorphone/Dilaudid use.
+Symptoms of Hydromorphone/Dilaudid withdrawal can include: sweating, malaise, anxiety, depression, cramp-like pains in the muscles, severe muscle and bone aching, leg kicking (kicking the habit), yawning, sneezing, tears, severe and long lasting sleep difficulties (insomnia), nausea, vomiting, diarrhea, goose bump skin (cold turkey), cramps, and fever.
+Some patients complain of a painful condition called “itchy blood”, which results in compulsive scratching causing bruising and open sores on the skin.
+All of these symptoms can be quite pronounced causing the patient to experience such intense pain and suffering that a “cold turkey” withdrawal is unbearable triggering the patient to continue their drug use.

 Rapid Anesthesia Hydromorphone/Dilaudid Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Hydromorphone/Dilaudid addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Hydromorphone/Dilaudid addiction treatment.

 Hydromorphone/Dilaudid Addiction FAQs